 The city is innovative, creative, fun and inviting.
 The restaurants and bars are amazing and the culture is rich!

 My advice: Don't be an idiot.
 Be smart!
 Dont walk into a dark alleyway with all your valuables, dont go to extremely remote areas, if you haven't done your research and dont go prancing around the City Centre with your new smart phone in hand.
 Like they say here "Don't give Papaya"

 I translate it to mean - dont give someone the opportunity.
-Dont leave yourself vulnerable.
-3 months ago
+Dont leave yourself vulnerable. almost 2 years ago

 As long as you use your brain (as you should when traveling in any city on any continent) you'll be fine.
 Colombians are overwhelmingly hospitable and friendly.
 They also tend to be fond of Americans.
 Keep your phone and camera away and in a safe place while walking.